SCHOOL IS CLOSED

 There are many great reasons!

 In order to create a strong community and learning environment supportive of every student, limited school and class size is critical.
-Each grade has two classes of 16 students per grade, i.e., 32 students per grade, and we will serve 224 students at capacity.
-Ultimately, Tapestry hopes to create an inclusion school model that can be replicated in DeKalb as well as in other school systems.
+We serve 301 students for the school year 2022-2023.
+Ultimately, Tapestry hopes to create an inclusive school model that can be replicated in DeKalb as well as in other school systems.

-Open Enrollment for the 2018– 2019 school year has closed, but students may apply to be on the wait list.
+Open Enrollment for the 2022-2023 school year has closed, but students may apply to be on the waitlist.

 No, your child will be guaranteed a seat next year.
 However, you must sign a Letter of Intent to re-enroll form before the end of the school year.